-The RA field of the VHT Compressed Beamforming frame(s) of the VHT Compressed Beamforming feedback shall be set to a non-bandwidth signaling TA obtained from the TA field of the VHT NDP Announcement frame or the Beamforming Report Poll frame to which this VHT Compressed Beamforming feedback is a response.
-If the VHT Beamformee is transmitting VHT Compressed Beamforming frame(s) a SIFS after the VHT NDP, then the VHT Compressed Beamforming frame(s) shall include the VHT Compressed Beamforming Report information and, for the case of MU feedback, the MU Exclusive Beamforming Report information.
+The RA field of the S1G Compressed Beamforming frame(s) of the S1G Compressed Beamforming feedback shall be set to a non-bandwidth signaling TA obtained from the TA field of the S1G NDP Announcement frame or the Beamforming Report Poll frame to which this S1G Compressed Beamforming feedback is a response.
+If the S1G Beamformee is transmitting S1G Compressed Beamforming frame(s) a SIFS after the S1G NDP, then the S1G Compressed Beamforming frame(s) shall include the S1G Compressed Beamforming Report information and, for the case of MU feedback, the MU Exclusive Beamforming Report information.

-A VHT beamformee that transmits a VHT Compressed Beamforming frame shall set the Feedback Type field in the VHT MIMO Control field to the same value as the Feedback Type field in the corresponding STA Info field in the VHT NDP Announcement frame.
-If the Feedback Type field indicates MU, the STA shall send a VHT Compressed Beamforming frame with the Nc Index field value in the VHT MIMO Control field equal to the minimum of all the following:
+An S1G beamformee that transmits an S1G Compressed Beamforming frame shall set the Feedback Type field in the S1G MIMO Control field to the same value as the Feedback Type field in the corresponding STA Info field in the S1G NDP Announcement frame.
+If the Feedback Type field indicates MU, the STA shall send an S1G Compressed Beamforming frame with the Nc Index field value in the S1G MIMO Control field equal to the minimum of all the following:

-The Nc Index field value in the corresponding STA Info field in the VHT NDP Announcement frame
+The Nc Index field value in the corresponding STA Info field in the S1G NDP Announcement frame

-The maximum number of supported spatial streams according to its Rx VHT-MCS Map subfield in the Supported VHT-MCS and NSS Set field
+The maximum number of supported spatial streams according to its Rx S1G-MCS Map subfield in the Supported S1G-MCS and NSS Set field

-The maximum number of supported spatial streams according to its Rx NSS subfield value in the Operating Mode field of the Operating Mode Notification frame or Operating Mode Notification element transmitted most recently by the VHT beamformee
+The maximum number of supported spatial streams according to its Rx NSS subfield value in the Operating Mode field of the Operating Mode Notification frame or Operating Mode Notification element transmitted most recently by the S1G beamformee

-If the Feedback Type indicates SU, the Nc Index field value in the VHT MIMO Control field is determined by the VHT beamformee.
+If the Feedback Type indicates SU, the Nc Index field value in the S1G MIMO Control field is determined by the S1G beamformee.

-The Nr Index field in the VHT MIMO Control field shall be set to the same value as the RXVECTOR parameter NUM_STS of the corresponding VHT NDP.
-The Nc Index field shall not be set to a value larger than the Nr Index value in the VHT MIMO Control field.
-A VHT beamformee shall set the value of the Channel Width subfield in the VHT MIMO Control field of a VHT Compressed Beamforming frame to the same value as the RXVECTOR parameter CH_BANDWIDTH of the corresponding VHT NDP frame.
+The Nr Index field in the S1G MIMO Control field shall be set to the same value as the RXVECTOR parameter NUM_STS of the corresponding S1G NDP.
+The Nc Index field shall not be set to a value larger than the Nr Index value in the S1G MIMO Control field.
+An S1G beamformee shall set the value of the Channel Width subfield in the S1G MIMO Control field of an S1G Compressed Beamforming frame to the same value as the RXVECTOR parameter CH_BANDWIDTH of the corresponding S1G NDP frame.

-A VHT beamformee shall not include MU Exclusive Beamforming Report information in VHT Compressed Beamforming feedback if the Feedback Type subfield in the MIMO Control field of the VHT Compressed Beamforming frame(s) indicates SU.
-A VHT beamformee shall include both VHT Compressed Beamforming Report information and MU Exclusive Beamforming Report information in VHT Compressed Beamforming feedback if the Feedback Type subfield in the MIMO Control field of the VHT Compressed Beamforming frame(s) indicates MU.
+An S1G beamformee shall not include MU Exclusive Beamforming Report information in S1G Compressed Beamforming feedback if the Feedback Type subfield in the MIMO Control field of the S1G Compressed Beamforming frame(s) indicates SU.
+An S1G beamformee shall include both S1G Compressed Beamforming Report information and MU Exclusive Beamforming Report information in S1G Compressed Beamforming feedback if the Feedback Type subfield in the MIMO Control field of the S1G Compressed Beamforming frame(s) indicates MU.

-A VHT beamformee that transmits VHT Compressed Beamforming feedback shall include neither the VHT Compressed Beamforming Report information and nor the MU Exclusive Beamforming Report information if the transmission duration of the PPDU carrying the VHT Compressed Beamforming Report information and any MU Exclusive Beamforming Report information would exceed the maximum PPDU duration.
+An S1G beamformee that transmits S1G Compressed Beamforming feedback shall include neither the S1G Compressed Beamforming Report information and nor the MU Exclusive Beamforming Report information if the transmission duration of the PPDU carrying the S1G Compressed Beamforming Report information and any MU Exclusive Beamforming Report information would exceed the maximum PPDU duration.

-The value of the Sounding Dialog Token Number subfield in the VHT MIMO Control field shall be set to the same value as the Sounding Dialog Token Number subfield in the Sounding Dialog Token field in the corresponding VHT NDP Announcement frame.
+The value of the Sounding Dialog Token Number subfield in the S1G MIMO Control field shall be set to the same value as the Sounding Dialog Token Number subfield in the Sounding Dialog Token field in the corresponding S1G NDP Announcement frame.